- Marketing ROI is a critical metric because it reveals how effective your marketing activities are.

 Knowing your CLV (sometimes called LTV) allows you to understand how much you can spend to acquire a new customer.
 If it costs you $1,000 to acquire a new customer and your CLV is $5,000, then your model will be profitable.
 If, though, it costs you $1,000 to acquire a new customer but your CLV is $1,000, you’re not going to make any money and the business will be unsustainable.

 So, if your initial acquisition cost is high, you’ll need to invest in marketing tactics that target existing customers for repeat business.
 It’s also vital to build loyalty and retention by investing in customer relationship management (CRM).
+Beyond that, you’ll need to ensure your team actually uses the CRM.

 Marketing spend is the dollar cost of your marketing activities.
 It encompasses online and offline spending across all marketing channels, including print ads for brick and mortar sales and the cost of executing your ecommerce marketing strategies.